brwarner/gitjournal-meta/README.md

 A simple extension that adds the same created/modified YAML metadata to markdown files as you work.

 By default the extension is turned off.
-Enable it with `gitjournal.metadata.on` in your workspace.
+Enable it with `gitjournal.metadata.enable` in your workspace.

 ## Features